Gendarmery (Serbia): Missions

 It may also perform any duties decreed in the laws and regulations.

 Structure

-Gendarmery is organized in four "detachments" (odredi), battalion-size units, each with their own territorial jurisdiction (based in Belgrade, Novi Sad, Niš, and Kraljevo).
-Detachment is organized as independent unit in order to be able to execute every-day duties on its territory of jurisdiction although, if needed, can provide assistance to other detachments as well.
-The structure of the detachment is as follows:
+The Gendarmery is organized into four battalion-sized detachments (odredi), each with their own territorial jurisdiction (based in Belgrade, Novi Sad, Niš, and Kraljevo).
+Every detachment is organized as an independent unit to be able to execute its everyday duties within its jurisdiction although, if needed, it can provide assistance to other detachments as well.
+The structure of each detachment is as follows: